jorishr/catacamp/README.md

 -   Modified the file structure to seperate configuration files from the app files.
 This requires the use of PATH in the EXPRESS setup.

+-   Used a local install of bootstrap v4 instead of the CDN version 3